The John E. Hughes Memorial Scholarship has been established. This scholarship will benefit graduates of Hackettstown High School.

 John was an avid, accomplished cyclist, outdoorsman, and hunter.
 He was known for his exotic, distinct cowboy boots.
 As well as being Mustang enthusiast, he also enjoyed breeding and raising his German Shepherds.

-In lieu of flowers, the family is establishing a memorial scholarship fund for graduates of Hackettstown High School.
-Scholarship information to follow shortly.
+In lieu of flowers, the family has established a memorial scholarship fund for graduates of Hackettstown High School.

 The Isshin-ryu School of Karate…